discourje/development/README.md

 <i>*Reminder: Macros are not first class.
 This means when you want to treat send and receive as first class objects, you should use the functions instead of macros.</i>

+Logging
+-
 Discourje also allows two levels of logging when communication does not comply with the protocol:
--
 - <b>Logging (not-blocking)</b>: Enable logging to print to the console when communication is invalid, this will not block communication.
 - <b>Exceptions (blocking)</b>: Enable exception logging to log to the consolse and throw exceptions when communication is invalid, this will block communication.

-Default configuration: Exceptions!
+<b>Default configuration: Exceptions!</b>

 See [Logging](src/discourje/examples/logging.clj) for an example.
 <i>*Logging levels are set as global configurations!</i>